Christopher Paul Curtis: Personal life

 Curtis met his first wife, Kay Sookram, while attending a basketball game in Hamilton, Ontario.
 Sookram was born and raised in Trinidad, but moved to Ontario to study nursing.
 While dating, Curtis and Sookram sent letters to each other.
 This was Sookram's first encounter with Curtis's writing.
 After getting married, Curtis moved to Windsor, Ontario to live with Kay because she was unable to get a U.S. work visa.
 They have two children together: Steven Darrell, born in 1978, and Cydney McKenzie, born in 1992.

 Curtis and Sookram separated in the late 2000s.
-A few years later, Curtis married Habon Aden and they have two children together: Ayaan Leslie (2010) and Ebyaan Hothan (2012).
+A few years later, Curtis married Habon Aden and they have two children together.

-In his free time, he enjoys playing basketball and listening to music, primarily jazz and blues.
+In his free time, Curtis enjoys playing basketball and listening to music, primarily jazz and blues.
 He views both as a good way to release stress.
-He also enjoys reading, but only when he is not writing because otherwise, he finds his writing becomes significantly affected by the style of the author he is reading.
+Curtis also enjoys reading, but only when he is not writing; otherwise, he finds his writing becomes significantly affected by the style of the author he is reading.
 According to an interview with The Washington Post, Curtis enjoys reading on the couch in the early morning.